 As with anywhere, if you have an emergency, DIAL 911.
 You know the drill.
 We’ll mention again that mobile phone service is spotty out here, but if you remain aware of where you are at all times, it shouldn’t be hard to get back to an area with good service to make that call in the case of an emergency.
 We’ll cover a few basic desert survival tips in a different section, but below you’ll find a list of local services that could be handy if your situation isn’t so dire.
 Life happens; be prepared.

 Brewster County Sheriff’s Office (432) 837-3488

 Brewster County Sheriff Ronny Dodson is one of the best in the country and definitely one of the finest law enforcement officials in our great state of Texas.
-His deputies that patrol South County—where Terlingua and the Big Bend parks are located—are hand selected to ensure the greatest judgement and oversight of the law in what may seem to some a lawless place.
-It’s, in fact, one of the safest places anywhere thanks in part to these peacekeepers.
+This part of Texas is one of the safest places anywhere thanks in part to these peacekeepers.
 The number listed above is for non-emergency situations, but if you do have an actual emergency, DIAL 911.

 Terlingua Fire & EMS (432) 371-2536

 As Cypress Hill once said, when the shit goes down, you better be ready.
 Terlingua Fire & EMS does just that.
 Out here, fires can spread quickly, and there are a lot of unpaved roads that a regular ambulance would have trouble traversing and any number of situations that could arise that your typical big city fire department or EMS never handle.
 In the unlikely event that you should need their help, know that you are in the good hands of some highly and specially trained individuals.
 DIAL 911.

 Alon Gas Station at Big Bend Motor Inn - Study Butte

 Panther Junction Service Station - Big Bend National Park